Safecast/safepulse/README.md

 The SafePulse journey began with Safecast's need for a high-performance HVPS that exceeded existing market solutions.
 Dan Sythe of International Medcom played a pivotal role in guiding the development process, providing components like the iRover—a commercial-grade miniature HVPS recognized by the IAEA.

 While the iRover set a benchmark for reliability, SafePulse was developed to surpass its capabilities.
 Using an open-source design based on a HEX CMOS inverter oscillator, MOSFET switch, and Cockcroft-Walton multiplier, the initial design achieved low power consumption (80 µA).
-However, challenges such as double pulses to the CPU and high count rate predictability led to refinements, including adding a multivibrator for fixed pulse widths and an onboard CMOS I2C counter chip to handle pulse counting.
+However, challenges such as double pulses to the CPU and high count rate predictability led to refinements, including (an option) adding a multivibrator for fixed pulse widths and an onboard CMOS I2C counter chip to handle pulse counting.

 SafePulse evolved into a compact 4-layer design to meet size constraints while ensuring consistent performance across component substitutions.